Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

-Property management is a term landlords encounter constantly — but its scope is often misunderstood.
-It's not just collecting rent and calling a plumber.
+Property management is a term landlords encounter constantly, but its scope is often misunderstood.
+It is not just collecting rent and calling a plumber.
 Full-service property management in Fairfax County covers the entire operational life of your rental property.
-Here's what that actually means.
+Here is what that actually means, broken down by phase.

 What Full-Service Property Management Actually Includes